munificent/ui-as-code/in-progress/parameter-freedom.md

 proposal.
 To determine if function type `Type` is a subtype of function type `Supe`:

+1. If `Supe` has more positional parameters than `Type`, `Type` is not a subtype.
+It needs to accept at least every parameter that `Super` accepts.

+2. For each parameter position in `Supe`:
-1. Let `required` be the number of required positional parameters in `Supe`.

-    Let `positional` be the total number positional parameters in `Supe` &mdash;
+    1. Let `pSupe` be the parameter at that position in `Supe`.
+Let `pType` be the parameter at that position in `Type`.
-    required, optional, and rest.

-    It is valid to call `Supe` with anywhere from `required` to `positional` positional arguments (or more if there is a rest parameter, but we can ignore more than one of those).

-    For each arity `arity` in that range:

-    1. Get the parameter list used for `Supe` at arity `arity` (see below).

-    2. Get the parameter list used for `Type` at arity `arity`.
-If it does not have a valid one, `Type` is not a subtype.

-    3. Otherwise, for each corresponding pair of parameters `pType` and `pSupe` in the parameter lists:

         1. If `pSupe` is not a subtype of `pType`, `Type` is not a subtype.
-            This is the usual contravariant parameter subtype rule.
+            This is the usual contravariant parameter rule.

+        2. If `pSupe` is optional and `pType` is not, or vice versa, `Type` is not a subtype.

-        2. If `pType` is a rest parameter and `pSupe` is not, or vice versa, `Type` is not a subtype.
+        3. If `pSupe` is rest and `pType` is not, or vice versa, `Type` is not a subtype.

+3. If `Supe` has a rest parameter and `Type` has more positional parameters than `Supe`, `Type` is not a subtype.
+You can't "add" extra parameters when the supertype already has a rest parameter, because those additional parameters will consume arguments and shift which arguments get bound to the rest parameter.

+3. For each parameter position in `Type` beyond the last parameter position in `Supe` (i.e. for the extra parameters `Supe` has at the end):

+    1. If the parameter is required, `Type` is not a subtype.
+You can only add optional parameters and/or a rest parameter.

-2. It the return type of `Type` is not a subtype of the return type of `Supe`, `Type` is not a subtype.
+4. It the return type of `Type` is not a subtype of the return type of `Supe`, `Type` is not a subtype.

-3. Apply the existing function subtyping rules for named parameters.
+5. Apply the existing function subtyping rules for named parameters.

-4. If we get here, `Type` is a subtype.
+6. If we get here, `Type` is a subtype.

-#### Parameter list at arity

-To generate the parameter list of a function type `Type` at arity `arity`:

-1. Let `positional` be the total number positional parameters in `Type` &mdash;
-    required, optional, and rest.

-    Let `required` be the number of required positional parameters in `Type`.

-    Let `optional` be the number optional parameters in `Type`.
-(The rest parameter is not considered optional.)

-    Let `hasRest` be true if `Type` contains a rest parameter.

-    Let `optionalArgs` be `arity - required`.
-This is the number of optional parameters that will be provided with arguments at this arity.
-(It may be larger than the total number of optional parameters, but that's OK.)

-    Let `hasRestArgs` be true iff `arity - required - optionalArgs > 0`.
-This is true if there are enough arguments left over for the rest parameter.

-2. If `arity < required`, there are not enough arguments for this to be a valid call. `Type` has no parameter list at this arity.
-Abort.

-3. If `optionalArgs > optional` and `hasRest` is false then there are too many arguments for this to be a valid call. `Type` has no parameter list at this arity.
-Abort.

-4. At this point, we know the arity is valid.
-Now we can figure out which parameter will be used at each position.
-Create an empty list of parameters, `result`.
-For each parameter in `positional`:

-    1. If the parameter is required add it to `result`.

-    2. If the parameter is optional and `optionalArgs > 0`:

-        1. Add it to `result`.

-        2. Decrement `optionalArgs`.
-In cases where there is enough arity for some but not all optional parameters, this ensures they are filled left-to-right.

-    3. Otherwise, the parameter is the rest parameter.
-If `hasRestArgs:`

-        1. Add the parameter to `result`.

-5. Return the resulting list of parameters.
+This is basically the same subtype logic Dart currently has except that:

+*   It handles optional parameters appearing before required parameters.
+Since Dart already requires each optional parameter in a supertype to be optional in a subtype, this is a safe extension of that.

+*   It handles rest parameters.
+For a function type to be a subtype, any rest parameters must line up.

+*   It makes it invalid for a subtype to add any optional parameters if the supertype has a rest parameter.
+Since no functions have rest parameters in Dart today, this is also safe.

 A working prototype of the parameter binding and subtyping logic is [here][prototype].